 The first year will see you learning skills fundamental to providing good quality care while learning to lead and manage yourself, while the second will consider leading and managing care.
 The third year will focus on leading and managing service to develop your abilities to lead a team and drive service innovation.

-In conjunction with our partners including the 2gether NHS Foundation Trust, we will help you develop the skills and adaptability you need to deliver high quality care in a range of settings.
+In conjunction with our partners including the Gloucestershire Health and Care NHS Foundation Trust, we will help you develop the skills and adaptability you need to deliver high quality care in a range of settings.
 You'll also promote the NHS values and vision, ensuring everyone has greater control of their health and wellbeing.

 You will work in supportive teams with practice and academic experts, mentors and personal tutors.
 Your course is 50% theory and 50% practice and commences with a six week introductory block with regular placements in professional healthcare settings, allowing you to work with service users, their carers and care providers.

 Tariff information for 2020 entry†

 BBC at A levels with one subject preferably in a science subject, DMM at BTEC to include 6 units in a Science or Social Science subject.

 Mature Applicants: We welcome applications from mature students (aged 21 and over) and do not necessarily require the same academic qualifications as school leaving applicants.